 Option 3: 1 apple or banana with a little nut butter

 Make Your Own Menus

 Oil-free, unprocessed plant foods are unlimited.
-To maximize health, Dr. Greger suggests each day you aim for 3 servings each of beans and 100% whole grains; 1 serving of berries; 3 servings of other fruit; 1 serving of cruciferous vegetables, 2 servings of leafy greens and 2 additional veggies servings; 1 serving each of flaxseeds and nuts; 1 tsp. turmeric and lots of other herbs and spices; and five cups of green or hibiscus tea.
+To maximize health, Dr. Greger suggests each day you aim for 3 servings each of beans and 100 percent whole grains; 1 serving of berries; 3 servings of other fruit; 1 serving of cruciferous vegetables, 2 servings of leafy greens and 2 additional servings of veggies; 1 serving each of flaxseeds and nuts; 1 tsp. turmeric and lots of other herbs and spices; and five cups of green or hibiscus tea.

 This story originally appeared in our print magazine.